YouthfulTVman101/Oofs-Of-Robloxia/README.md

 Given to you when you join the server

 <h2>Automated Mutes</h2>
-Mutes are given out after a player breaks a rule
+Mutes are given out after a user breaks a rule

 <h4>First Infraction Per Day</h4>
 1 minute mute